bcgov/crt/openshift/README.md

 ## Prerequisites

 - Admin access to OpenShift namespaces, preferably using the standard BC Gov setup of `tools`, `dev`, `test` and `prod` namespaces
-- Github personal access token for an account that has contributor access to your repository.
-It needs to include `repo:status`, `repo_deployment`, `public_repo` and `admin:repo_hook` permissions
 - Redhat image pull [service account](docs/RedhatServiceAccount.md)
 - _optional, KeyCloak service account for automatically creating client Valid Redirect URIs for PR based deployments_